-Located ten miles east of downtown Nashville, the Hermitage is a historical plantation, home of Andrew Jackson.
-The seventh President of the US owned this property from 1804 until 1845.
-Today, however, the Hermitage serves as a museum depicting Jackson’s life and the antebellum South.
+Located ten miles east of downtown Nashville, the Hermitage is a historic plantation, former home of Andrew Jackson.
+The seventh President of the USA owned this property from 1804 until 1845.
+Today, the Hermitage serves as a museum narrating about Jackson’s life and the Antebellum South.

 7. Belle Meade Boulevard

 One of the fun places to visit in Nashville on a rainy day is Belle Meade Boulevard or simply “The Boulevard”.
 You don’t need to leave your car while exploring this area.
-Just drive down the boulevard and check out some of the most luxuries houses in Nashville.
+Just drive around and check out some of the most opulent houses in Nashville.